 This is one of the most important attractions in Pune city.
 The palace was built by Sir Sultan Muhammed Shah, Aga Khan III in 1892 to provide employment to famine-hit natives.

-The palace has significant historical value as it acted a prison where Mahatma Gandhi along with wife Kasturba Gandhi, his secretary Mahadev Desai and Sarojini Naidu were imprisoned post the Quit India Movement.
+The palace has significant historical value as it acted as a prison where Mahatma Gandhi along with his wife Kasturba Gandhi, his secretary Mahadev Desai and Sarojini Naidu were imprisoned post the Quit India Movement.

 It was in 1969, that Aga Khan IV donated this palace to the people of India as a mark of respect for the Mahatma.
 Portraits and photos of Mahatma’s life are kept here for public view.